 Regardless of how players felt, Morpheus’s death was never reversed.
 There were small hints that maybe he could come back, but it never happened.
 This means that, as far as we know, Morpheus is dead in The Matrix universe.

 So, are the events of The Matrix Online canon?
 This is a good question.
 Canon in The Matrix is tricky, with comics and short films ignoring or contradicting each other or the films.
 But I’d say MxO was intended to be canon back in 2005.
 The Wachowskis were involved in the game’s story, at least initially.
 And considering the death of Morpheus was an event that happened in the first few months’ of the game’s launch, it seems reasonable to me that they at least approved of or possibly even conceived of the plot point to kill him.

-Fast forward to 2020, with the news that Laurence Fishburne won’t be back as Morpheus and rumours of the film including a younger Morpheus, and I can’t help but think director Lana Wachowski has decided to honour the events of The Matrix Online.
-While this is probably not the case, I love the idea of millions of people going to watch the new Matrix film and hearing a character say something like “Years ago, after Morpehus’s death at the hands of The Assassin…” and then the 99 per cent of viewers who never even heard of The Matrix Online look around going “What?!”
+Fast forward to now, with the news that Laurence Fishburne won’t be back as Morpheus and rumours of the film including a younger Morpheus, and I can’t help but think director Lana Wachowski has decided to honour the events of The Matrix Online.
+I love the idea of millions of people going to watch the new Matrix film and hearing a character say something like “Years ago, after Morpehus’s death at the hands of The Assassin…” and then the 99 per cent of viewers who never even heard of The Matrix Online look around going “What?!”